SalesConnection/Caction-Support/docs/How_to_Set_Up_the_Column_View_in_the_Report_Page.md

 Version 1.0<br>
 Created: 24 May 2024<br>
 Updated: 24 May 2024<br>
-## ❤ How to Set Up the Column View in the Report Page?
+## ❤ How to Set Up Column View in the Report Page?

 **Desktop site:**<br>